ssg-research/amulet/docs/module_guide/4_UNAUTHORIZED_MODEL_OWNERSHIP.md

 - `correct_fidelity`: Accuracy conditioned on fidelity, i.e., when the models agree, how often are they also correct?

 ### Fingerprinting / Watermarking
 Amulet currently does not provide metrics to evaluate fingerprinting or watermarking.
 The modules output a boolean value for each model classifiying it as either "stolen" or "independently trained".
-Thus, evaluating these modeuls requires a pipeline to train multiple surrogate models and independently trained models to evaluate the module.
+Thus, evaluating these modules requires a pipeline to train multiple surrogate models and independently trained models to evaluate the module.
 This is a work in progress.